 A property inspection, on the other hand, is generally performed in connection with a foreclosure.
-(To learn about foreclosure in your state, check our Summary of State Foreclosure Laws.)
+(To learn about foreclosure in your state, check our Key Aspects of State Foreclosure Law: 50-State Chart.)

 Mortgage contracts generally provide the lender with the right to take necessary steps to protect its interest in the property if you default on your loan.
-This means that if you are late on your mortgage payments, your loan contract most likely allows the loan servicer to hire someone to conduct property inspections.
+This means that if you are late on your mortgage payments or you violate the terms of the agreement in some other way, your loan contract most likely allows the loan servicer to hire someone to conduct property inspections.

 Inspections are generally ordered automatically once the loan goes into default so the lender can find out whether or not the property is occupied and being appropriately maintained.
 Properties that are in foreclosure, especially if unoccupied, can often suffer damage from things such as: